How to Improve Pronunciation: The Pronunciation Process

 Final Thoughts on How to Improve Pronunciation

 Remember, every sound in the English language must be learned on its own to improve pronunciation.
-It’s a slow, methodical process, like a slowly growing tree or a house being build brick by brick.
+It’s a slow, methodical process, like a slowly growing tree or a house being built brick by brick.
 There is no other way how to improve pronunciation besides working hard on the individual sounds.

 Each sound is one building block to your overall pronunciation!